Hypergraph Multi-Modal Learning for EEG-based Emotion Recognition in Conversation: Introduction

 \subsection{Our Contribution}

 We propose a novel Hypergraph Multi-Modal Learning (Hyper-MML) framework for ERC that achieves state-of-the-art (SOTA) performance on the EAV \cite{lee2024eav} and AFFEC \cite{sekiavandi2025advancing} datasets.
-Our model advances ERC in following three key innovations:

-\textbf{1) Hypergraph Multi-Modal Learning Framework (Hyper-MML)}: We introduce an end-to-end architecture that integrates EEG signals with audio and visual data to model complex emotional dynamics in conversations.
-Unlike traditional language-centric approaches, Hyper-MML directly leverages physiological (EEG) and behavioral (audio-visual) cues, bypassing the limitations of language-based ambiguity or incomplete dialogue transcripts.
+Our model advances ERC in following three key innovations: \begin{enumerate} {\arabic{enumi})} \item \textbf{Hypergraph Multi-Modal Learning Framework (Hyper-MML)}: We introduce an end-to-end architecture that integrates EEG signals with audio and video data to model complex emotional dynamics in conversations.
+Unlike traditional language-centric approaches, Hyper-MML directly leverages physiological (EEG) and behavioral (audio-video) cues, bypassing the limitations of language-based ambiguity or incomplete dialogue transcripts while addressing the temporal alignment challenges through unified time-window segmentation.